What does comfort feel like to you? When you need comfort, do you make yourself a priority? Or, do you tend to distract yourself?

 Imagine what life would feel like, if we all gave ourselves a bit more grace and comfort as we need it.
 Imagine how much smoother our inner game, and outer game would become, if we simply made ourselves a priority in the care-giving chain.

 I view my core wound, as that first inner-severing I experienced, when I wholeheartedly believed I wasn’t good enough.
-I’m not talking about the kind of not good enough, that may be healthy – like the kind where we honour and celebrate our strengths and weaknesses, or our darkness and light.
+I’m not talking about the kind of not good enough, that may be healthy – like the kind where we honor and celebrate our strengths and weaknesses, or our darkness and light.

 Usually it comes up when we are feeling vulnerable, or when we are in serious need of nurturing.
 Our core wound can be triggered by new experiences, old experiences, or experiences we haven’t yet fully moved through.
 The point is, our core wound becomes a part of our story.
 Instead of trying to overcome it, hide it, deny it or pass by it – simply know it, acknowledge it, and tend to it if it happens to come up.